tburcham/sfpc-birthday-calendar/readme.md

 * Inspired by a Taeyoon Choi side conversation
 * Data gathered by Elizabeth Lin

+## Todo
   * Todo: create a timeline (D3 included, but no work done)
   * Todo: CSS updates to make this look better